Welcome!

 Want a mood booster?
 Get a blast of fresh cold air and notice how it invigorates your body and mind.
 Studies show that just a few minutes a day can really improve your mood.
 Playing in the snow isn’t just for kids!

 If you have a healthy heart and want to keep it strong, getting your body moving outdoors in the cold can be a great way to do just that.
 Your heart works a bit harder to keep your blood moving and there’s a bigger demand for oxygen as cold air gets inhaled.
-That said, if you have a heart or lung condition exercising outside may not be for you.
-So use extreme caution before exerting yourself outdoors in cold weather if you suffer from heart disease, asthma, or any other heart and respiratory conditions.

 If you choose to get outdoors and brave the cold be sure to think about the following: